d-marti/examples-symfony5/README.md

 symfony console debug:autowiring
 ```

-You can also use a filter with it, for ex.:
+You can also use a filter with it, for example:
 ```shell
 symfony console debug:autowiring log
 ```